Semester 1, Academic Year 2023/2024

 The questions are for discussion during tutorials.
 Answers need not be handed up as no marks are allocated for tutorial answers.
 Tutorial attendance is not compulsory.

-Tutorial set no. 2.
+Tutorial set no. 2 and the answers.

 The essay should be on the following topic: